Alveo/hcsvlab-docs/WebAppDevSetup.md

     $ RAILS_ENV=test bundle exec rake db:create db:migrate db:test:prepare

 <a name="run-tests"></a>
-###Run Tests
+##Run Tests
 **For Ubuntu and Mac OS X**

     $ cd ~/hcsvlab
     $ rspec spec
     $ cucumber features

-Make sure all necessary backgroud services (ActiveMQ/start_pollers) are up during test, otherwise some tests would fail.
+Make sure all necessary backend services (ActiveMQ/start_pollers) are up during test, otherwise some tests would fail.

 <a name="setup-https-for-aaf"></a>
-###Setup https for AAF
+##Setup https for AAF
 **For Mac OS X**

 For testing purpose, please register your application [here](https://rapid.test.aaf.edu.au/registration), it will ask you to login through aaf.
 Please select idptest.intersect.org.au